smitelli/tf/README.md

 The infrastructure manged here is running on [Linode](https://www.linode.com/).
 Accordingly, all you need is a valid `LINODE_TOKEN` environment variable and [Terraform CLI](https://www.terraform.io/) v1.0.

-The state backend is the local filesystem.
-If this is being used on any system other than the one I always run it on... well... best of luck with that.
+The state backend is on [Terraform Cloud](https://app.terraform.io/).
+All plan/apply operations should be done there, either by interacting with PRs or by configuring the Terraform CLI to operate remotely.